balcortex/100_days_code_web_development/README.md

 ## Day 057 - 2023/10/29

 Today, I learned about other array methods.
 The toString() and join() methods convert the array to strings, and the slice() method selects a sub-array.

+## Day 058 - 2023/10/30

+Today I learned about the for loop and how to use it to loop over the items of an array.